sparkfun/SparkFun_RTK_mosaic-X5/docs/troubleshooting_tips.md

 ## Vehicle Power - Dead Battery
-Is the RTK mosaic-X5 killing you vehicle's battery?
+Is the RTK mosaic-X5 killing your vehicle's battery?

 Make sure that the external power source for the RTK mosaic-X5 is not directly tied to the vehicle's battery, `Always On`, or accessory circuits.
 Otherwise, users will risk killing the battery while the engine is off.
 We recommend locating the *ignition on* or *switched power* circuit, which is only powered when the key is in the `On` position *and the engine is running*.